tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 to follow up the Laughing Brook now, it will take too long, because it winds and twists so.
 Besides, it is too hard work."

-With that, Farmer Brown's Girl went back and picked up his rod.
-Then he started for home across the Green Meadows, and for once she wasn't whistling.
+With that, Farmer Brown's Girl went back and picked up her rod.
+Then she started for home across the Green Meadows, and for once she wasn't whistling.
 You see, she was too busy thinking.
-In fact, she was so busy thinking that she didn't see Jimmy Skunk until she almost stepped on him, and then she gave a frightened jump and ran, for without a gun she was just as much afraid of Jimmy as Jimmy was of him when she did have a gun.
+In fact, she was so busy thinking that she didn't see Jenny Skunk until she almost stepped on her, and then she gave a frightened jump and ran, for without a gun she was just as much afraid of Jenny as Jenny was of her when she did have a gun.

-Jimmy just grinned and went on about his business.
-It always tickles Jimmy to see people run away from him, especially people so much bigger than himself; they look so silly.
+Jenny just grinned and went on about her business.
+It always tickles Jenny to see people run away from her, especially people so much bigger than herself; they look so silly.

 "I should think that they would have learned by this time that if they don't bother me, I won't bother them," she muttered, as she rolled